ulopeznovoa/ulopeznovoa.github.io/index.md

 I am an Assistant Professor of Computer Science at the Department of Computer Languages and Systems, [University of the Basque Country](https://www.ehu.eus/en).
 I am based at the [School of Engineering in Bilbao](https://www.ehu.eus/en/web/ingeniaritza-bilbo).

-This website shows a short biographical sketch, a list of my research works and ways to contact or follow me through social media.
+This website shows a short biosketch, a list of my research works and ways to contact or follow me through social media.

-My contact e-mail: unai -dot- lopez -at- ehu -dot- eus
+My contact e-mail: unai.lopez -at- ehu.eus

 ### Research